equinor/WINC_OnePager/README.md

 > ```

 ## Experiments
 There are at least two ways to make experimenal runs of the codes.
-One is to run the experiments with Jupyter lab, and the other is commandline option.
+One is to run the experiments with Jupyter lab (notbeooks folder), and the other is commandline option.
 While Jupyter notebooks are mainly for QC tests and research purposes, the commandline option is aiming for production run.

 ### 1. Jupyter notebooks
 Jupyter notebooks are located in directory `notebooks`.
 To test its functionaries, change current directory to `notebooks` and launch jupyter notebooks at the commandline: